Poker ABC – Pot Odds

 1 ½ 38%

-As we can see from comparing the tables, it seems that we almost never have odds to call a bet with our draw.
-In poker, things are not that simple and good players will usually call both a straight and a flush draw to a half-bet at least on the flop.
-Why we can deviate slightly from the exact mathematical game and still be profitable will be discussed in the next article - implied and reverse implied odds.
+As we can see by comparing the tables, it seems that we almost never have the odds to call a bet with our draw.
+Poker is not that simple, and good players will often call both straight and flush draws on the flop with a half-pot bet.
+Why we can deviate slightly from precise mathematical play and still be profitable will be discussed in the next article – implied and reverse implied odds.